Sri Lankan Moors: Sri Lankan Muslim Tamil

-The vast majority of Sri Lankan Muslims speak Tamil as their mother tongue.
+The vast majority of Sri Lankan Muslims speak Tamil as their native language.
 Religious sermons are delivered in Tamil even in regions where Tamil is not the majority language.
-Islamic Tamil literature has a thousand-year heritage.

 The Tamil dialect spoken by Muslims in Sri Lanka is identified as Sri Lankan Muslim Tamil (SLMT).
 It is a social dialect of Sri Lankan Tamil that falls under the larger category of the colloquial variety of Tamil.
 SLMT has distinct phonological, morphological and lexical differences in comparison to other varieties of SLT since it is influenced by the Arabic language.
 Due to this, we can see the use of several Persian-Arabic loan words in SLMT vocabulary.
 This distinctiveness between SLMT and other spoken varieties of SLT brings out the different religious and cultural identities of the Tamil speaking ethnic groups.

 As an example, the SLT term for the corpse is ‘caavu’ but the SLMT uses the Arabic term ‘mayyatu’.
 Another example is the verb ‘pray’ which is ‘vanaku’ in SLT and ‘tholu’ in SLMT.
 The kinship terms used by Muslims in the country are also different when compared with the SLT terms, but are shared with Tamil Muslims of Tamil Nadu.
 The following are some terms that show the difference between SLMT and most varieties of SLT/Tamil.

 Interestingly, one can also notice ethno-regional variations in SLMT and categorise them into two major sub-dialects such as North-Eastern Muslim Tamil (NEMT) and Southern Muslim Tamil (SMT).
 SMT is found in the Southern, Western, and Central provinces with some variations and other linguistic features within it.
 As an example, Muslims in the Western province, especially in Colombo tend to code-mix their speech with Tamil and English terms.

 On the other hand, NEMT is found in Northern and Eastern provinces.
 One phonological variation between these two sub-dialects is that SMT replaces the Tamil sound /sa/ with /sha/.
 Another phonological variation is that SMT uses voiced plosives such as /b, d, j, g/ whereas NEMT uses voiceless plosives such as /v, p, t, c, k/ instead of them.

 Another symbolic representation of the Southern variety is the shortening of Tamil verbs.
-As an example, the verb ‘to come’ known as ‘varukhudu’ in SLT/NEMT would be shortened and pronounced as ‘varudu.’
+As an example, the verb ‘to come’, known as ‘varukhudu’ in SLT/NEMT, would be shortened and pronounced as ‘varudu.’

 Furthermore, the Moors like their counterparts in Tamil Nadu, use the Arwi which is a written register of the Tamil language with the use of the Arabic alphabet.
 The Arwi alphabet is unique to the Muslims of Tamil Nadu and Sri Lanka, hinting at erstwhile close relations between the Tamil Muslims across the two territories.

 However, SLMT is only a spoken variety that is limited to the domestic sphere of the community members and is something shared with the Marrakar community of Tamil Nadu.
 In addition, they frequently tend to code-switch and code-mix when they communicate with a non-Muslim or a fellow Muslim in a different region.